 Please email Brittany Kiser for the waiver code to submit with your application to avoid the application fee.

 The Anthropology department offers an M.A. degree and M.S. degree in four tracks: Biological Anthropology; Archaeology; Evolution of Culture, Cognition, and Behavior; and Evolutionary Ecology.
 Incoming students are expected to concentrate their graduate work in one of these areas and are encouraged to become involved in research early in their training.

-upon successful completion of required coursework and a passing grade on the master's
+Both the M.A. and M.S. programs are designed to be completed in two years.
+The degree is awarded upon successful completion of required coursework and a passing grade on the master's qualifying examination.

 The Graduate School has requirements concerning hours of coursework, GPA, continuous registration, and language proficiency.
 These requirements include the following: (a) minimum of 30 credit hours in graduate courses (5000 or above), (b) 3.0 or higher GPA, and (c) continuous registration (3 credit hours minimum) fall and spring until graduation.
-Please consult the Graduate School website for a complete description of these requirements.
+Please consult the Graduate Catalog for a complete description of these requirements.

 There is a University (not departmental) language requirement for the MA (not MS) degree.
 The student's committee must approve the choice of language, and standard proficiency must be certified by the Department of Languages and Literature.
 There is no language requirement for the MS degree.